 Primary Health Care, La Paz and El Alto- Bolivia’s healthcare system offers primary care to all citizens through small Health Centers, located in every neighborhood of La Paz and El Alto.
-These centers focus on prevention and promotion of health offering in-house and external community services to children, adolescents and women, public health programs to fight malnutrition, tuberculosis, cervical cancer, and other healthcare needs.
+These centers focus on prevention and promotion of health offering in-house and external community services to children, adolescents and women, public health programs to fight malnutrition, tuberculosis, cervical cancer, and meet dental and other healthcare needs.

 One of the biggest current public health challenges is teenage pregnancy.
 These centers focus on its prevention.

 Center for the Integral Support of Children with Disabilities “Virgen Niña,” El Alto -This center tends to children with physical and intellectual disabilities in El Alto, offering services in the medical, pedagogic, and social fields.

 Insufficient staffing to care for these children is a constant preoccupation for the center's staff.

 CFHI is a global health ethics leader.
 Our programs uphold strict standards and comply with all local laws regarding student involvement in health settings.
 Your experience on the program depends on your previous clinical training (if applicable), Spanish level, and the relationship you build with your supervising preceptor.
 Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, inquisitive, and open to the wide variety of learning opportunities which you will encounter.